 CUNY Academic Student Support Program Specialist - CUNY Start in Bronx, New York

-Hostos Community College is seeking two Academic Student Support Program Specialists for CUNY Start/Math Start.
-These are full time positions that require evening hours.
+Hostos Community College is seeking multiple Academic Student Support Program Specialists for the CUNY Start/Math Start programs.

-CUNY Start is an intensive program for incoming college students, both high school and GED graduates, who need to increase their academic proficiency in reading, writing and mathematics prior to enrollment in college credit classes.
-The CUNY Office of Academic Affairs, six CUNY community colleges, Medgar Evers and the College of Staten Island work collaboratively to provide students with an innovative approach to developmental education.
-CUNY Start is recognized for its carefully designed curriculum and pedagogy, ongoing professional development, and supportive approach to student development.
-CUNY Start has proven to be highly effective at reducing and/or eliminating students’ remedial needs within one semester.
+CUNY Start is an intensive program for incoming college students, both high school and GED graduates who need to increase their academic proficiency in reading, writing and mathematics prior to enrollment in college credit classes.
+The CUNY Office of Academic Affairs, six CUNY Community Colleges, Medgar Evers and the College of Staten Island work collaboratively to provide students with an innovative approach to student development.
+CUNY Start has proven to be highly effective at reducing and/or eliminating students' remedial needs within one semester.

-The CUNY Start/Math Start Program Support Specialist conducts comprehensive individual and group student orientations, information sessions and interviews, academic advising, performance feedback sessions and conferences, skills development seminars, workshops, recruitment/outreach and information session facilitation, new student orientation and other activities to enable successful program enrollment, completion, college transition and matriculation.
-Reporting to the campus CUNY Start/Math Start Program Manager, the Academic Student Support Specialist will work with groups of students throughout the academic year to cultivate and oversee their educational and advisement plans.
+The CUNY Start/Math Start Support Specialist conducts comprehensive individual and group student orientations, information sessions and interviews, academic advising, performance feedback sessions and conferences, skills development seminars, workshops, recruitment/outreach and information sessions facilitation, new student orientation and other activities to enable successful program enrollment, completions, college transaction and matriculation.
+Reporting to the campus Academic Student Support Manager, the successful candidates will work with groups of students throughout the academic year to cultivate and oversee their educational and advisement plans.

 Provides academic and college success guidance, skill improvement, college readiness, and survival strategies, general guidance, coaching, mentoring, and career exploration support.

-Advocates for students, intervene with appropriate program support services and referrals to faculty, campus learning resources and/or University student development services.
+Advocates for students, intervenes with appropriate program support services and referrals to faculty, campus learning resources and/or University student development services.

-Delivers program curricula and create training manuals and educational support materials.
+Delivers program curricula and creates training manuals and educational support materials.

 Coordinates regular team meetings with faculty, academic and administrative staff, and actively participates in campus and University meetings and training activities.